-Juanita Bellavance, Sands of time, From the Chestatee River portfolio, 2021, 24 x 24 inches
+Next: Juanita Bellavance, Changing terrain concept drawing, From the Chestatee River portfolio, 2021, Charcoal on paper, 24 x 24 inches.

 That January Wednesday at 6 PM the dim light on the sandy riverbank created a wonderful blue cast on the wettest areas of the sand.
 There was the pull of the color across the sandy color where the water had lapped up and back on its travels.
 Finding these interesting bits of the riverscape creates curiosity about how the color has transpired.
 Usually, I would just walk on by.